peterhoeg/peterhoeg/README.md

 I'm in the process of moving repos that I control away from GitHub.

-What GitHub is doing with their CoPilot product is quite simply wrong:
+What GitHub is doing with their CoPilot product is just wrong:

 1. they are selling people's own code back to them
 2. they completely disregard licenses